shivamk862/jewellery-store-catalogue/session_context.md

 *   **Backend:**
     *   `User`, `Product`, `Category`, and `Cart` models are implemented.
     *   API endpoints for authentication, products (CRUD), categories (CRUD), and cart operations are implemented.
-    *   Admin user creation from `.env` is implemented.
+    *   Admin user creation from `.env` is handled.
     *   `productController.js` supports filtering by category and searching by name.
-    *   Image encoding to base64 is handled on the backend.
+    *   Image encoding to base64 is managed on the backend.
+    *   Backend `server.js` has been configured for Vercel serverless deployment (exports `app`, connects to MongoDB on request, `createAdmin` commented out).
+    *   `vercel.json` is configured for Vercel deployment.
 *   **Frontend:**
     *   React application with `react-router-dom`, `axios`, `bootstrap`, `react-bootstrap`, `react-toastify`, and `jwt-decode`.
     *   Authentication context (`AuthContext`) and Cart context (`CartContext`) are implemented.